Federation of Malaya: Registration of PKMM rejected

 In 1950, the Federation of Malaya Government rejected the registration of the Malay Nationalist Party of Malaya (Parti Kebangsaan Melayu Malaya, PKMM) as a legitimate political party.
 PKMM had two wings, namely Angkatan Pemuda Insaf and Angkatan Wanita Sedar.
 Initially, PKMM did not have communist leanings.
 After Mokhtaruddin Lasso was elected as the first PKMM president in October 1946, this party was influenced with communism.
-The Young Malays Union (Kesatuan Melayu Muda, KMM) merged with PKMM, and Dr Burhanuddin al-Helmy became the second PKMM president.
-Dr Burhanuddin led PKMM toward the formation of Melayu Raya, a merger of Indonesia and Malaya.
+The Young Malays Union (Kesatuan Melayu Muda, KMM) merged with PKMM, and Burhanuddin al-Helmy became the second PKMM president.
+Burhanuddin led PKMM toward the formation of Melayu Raya, a merger of Indonesia and Malaya.
 In December 1947, Ishak Haji Mohamed became the third PKMM president and PKMM switched from communism to nationalism.
 PKMM tended against United Malays National Organisation (UMNO) and colonisation.
 PKKM established the Pusat Tenaga Rakyat (PUTERA), a conglomeration of radical Malay Political Parties and then merged with the All-Malaya Council of Joint Action (AMCJA) which thoroughly opposed the 1948 Federation Agreement for the foundation of the Federation of Malaya.
 PKMM accused officials selected in the Federation of Malaya of being "puppets" of the "Colonial Office".
 For PKMM, there was no basis in "preparing Malaya as a democratic government".

 Judiciary

 The judicial system was a typical hierarchical structure consisting of lower courts, a High Court and a Court of Appeal.
-Successive Chief Justices were Sir Stafford Foster-Sutton (1952–1953) (afterwards Chief Justice of Nigeria, 1955), Sir Charles Mathew (1953–1956) and Sir James Beveridge Thomson (1957–1963).
+Successive chief justices were Sir Stafford Foster-Sutton (1950–1951) (afterwards Chief Justice of Nigeria, 1955), Sir Charles Mathew (1951–1956) and Sir James Beveridge Thomson (1957–1963).